apptainer/singularity-admindocs/security.rst

 Singularity Administrators have the ability to access various configuration files, that will let them set security restrictions, grant or revoke a user’s capabilities, manage resources and authorize containers etc. One such file interesting in this context is `ecl.toml <https://sylabs.io/guides/\{adminversion\}/admin-guide/configfiles.html#ecl-toml>`_ which allows blacklisting and whitelisting of containers.
-However, you should find all the configuration files and their parameters documented `here <https://sylabs.io/guides/\{adminversion\}/admin-guide/configfiles.html>`_.
+You can find all the configuration files and their parameters documented `here <https://sylabs.io/guides/\{adminversion\}/admin-guide/configfiles.html>`_.

 cgroups support